 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of GVSU, see our tuition and fees and room and board pages.

 Student Loan Debt

-How Much Money Do GVSU Graduates Make?students who graduate with a bachelor's degree from GVSU make about $42,800 a year during their first few years of employment after graduation.
-This is right on par with the average college graduate's salary of $40,800 per year.
+How Much Money Do GVSU Graduates Make?bachelor's degree recipients from GVSU make around $42,800 per year during the early years of their employment.
+This is right on par with the average college graduate's salary of $39,802 per year.
 Also, graduates in your major field may make more.

 Location of Grand Valley State University

 Grand Valley State University Majorsstudents from 89 majors graduated from Grand Valley State University.
 Of these students, 5,248 received undergraduate degrees and 1,024 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

 |Other Health Professions||276||$28,900|